Clayface: Matt Hagen

-When Brainiac returns to Earth to plan his revenge on Superman, he goes on a rampage and blasts the walls to a prison where Matt Hagen was imprisoned.
-This gives Matt Hagen the opportunity to escape and head to one of his secret laboratories to regain his powers.
-He makes more of the synthetic formula that gives him his shapeshifting powers for five hours.
-With Jimmy Olsen by his side, Batman works to track down Clayface while Robin works with Superman to catch Brainiac.
-This leads to a team-up between Clayface and Brainiac.
-While Superman and Robin managed to apprehend Brainiac, Clayface tries to escape, only for his formula to wear off which enables Batman and Jimmy Olsen to apprehend him.

 Clayface later appears as a member of Queen Bee's Anti-Justice League to capture the Justice League.
 They are defeated by the Justice League.

-Matt Hagen's blood was later obtained by Preston Payne.

-Clayface later breaks out of prison and restores his powers.
-He kidnaps Lois Lane as part of a plot to destroy Batman and Superman.
-Both superheroes managed to rescue Lois Lane and defeat Clayface.

-Clayface is among the villains that fight Batman and Robin as part of a gang of Batman foes gathered together by the Joker.

-During the "Crisis on Infinite Earths" storyline, Matt Hagen is ultimately killed by one of the Anti-Monitor's Shadow Demons, together with the Bug-Eyed Bandit.
+During the "Crisis on Infinite Earths" storyline, Matt Hagen is killed by one of the Anti-Monitor's Shadow Demons, together with the Bug-Eyed Bandit.

-Clayface appeared in Limbo alongside other dead supervillains as part of a plan to return to the living, only to be defeated by Hawk and Dove, the Teen Titans and Jeb Stuart's Haunted Tank.
-The impostor Etrigan the Demon offered them a way out through another portal, but he was merely toying with the dead supervillains.
-When he sent them through the portal, it turned out to be an entrance to Hell.

-During the "Mud Pack" storyline, Basil Karlo gathers a small piece of Hagen's remains and makes him a post-mortem member of the group.
-He was unable to bring Matt Hagen back to life, however.

-During the "Infinite Crisis" storyline, Matt Hagen turns up alive and was sighted as a member of Alexander Luthor Jr.'s Secret Society of Super Villains during the Battle of Metropolis.
+In Infinite Crisis, Hagen resurfaces and joins Alexander Luthor Jr.'s Secret Society of Super Villains.

-In the pages of "Infinite Frontier", the Matt Hagen version of Clayface first appears as one of the escapees at Arkham Asylum.
+In Infinite Frontier, the Matt Hagen version of Clayface first appears as one of the escapees at Arkham Asylum.
 He briefly fought Batman before escaping into the sewers.
 By the time Batman caught up to Clayface, he tried to fool him in the form of Damian Wayne only for Batman to throw a net on him.
 When Clayface breaks free, Batman has Penny-One use the Batmobile's sonic cannon on him.
 Penny-One then tells Batman that it has alerted the police who will take Clayface back to Arkham Asylum.

+In "DC All In", Matt Hagen appears at a Clayface gathering called the Fraternity of Mud.
+When Harley Quinn accidentally crashes the gathering, Hagen and the other Clayfaces attack her.
+The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.